James Brudenell, 7th Earl of Cardigan: Early life

-James Brudenell was born in what was, by the standards of the Brudenell family, a modest manor house at Hambleden, Buckinghamshire to Robert Brudenell and his wife Penelope Brudenell, Countess of Cardigan.
+James Brudenell was born in what was, by the standards of the Brudenell family, a modest manor house at Hambleden, Buckinghamshire to Robert Brudenell and his wife Penelope Brudenell.
 In February 1811 his father inherited the Cardigan earldom, along with the immense estates and revenues that went with it, and the family seat of Deene Park, Northamptonshire.
 James accordingly became "Lord Brudenell", and took up residence in one of the grandest of households, at the age of fourteen.

 He was educated at Harrow where, notwithstanding the fears of his family that a childhood head injury caused by a dangerous fall from a horse had seriously damaged his intellect, he showed aptitude in Greek and Latin.
 He made good academic progress, but after he had settled a quarrel with another pupil by an organised fistfight, his father removed him from the school (fistfights were tolerated at Harrow; it was the fact of Brudenell's receiving punishment for unauthorised absence while having a broken bone in his hand attended to by a London surgeon which had annoyed the earl).
 He was subsequently educated at home.
 Here, as the only son among seven sisters, he developed into something of a spoilt child, accustomed to getting his own way.
 This has been seen as a cause of his arrogance and stubbornness in later life.

 Brudenell was a fine rider and, inspired by the decisive role of cavalry at the battle of Waterloo, his wish was to purchase a commission in a fashionable regiment and serve as an army officer.
 His father, however, mindful of preserving the family pedigree from risk of battle, would not allow this.
 Instead in November 1815, he was sent up to Christ Church, Oxford; as an aristocrat he was automatically granted admission without examination.
 He left in his third year—aristocrats with no academic bent were released after only two years—but despite showing some aptitude, he did not take a degree.
 (Note: "He stayed for his third year and was 'submitted for examination in the Easter term of 1818'...in the event he did not take [it]".
 Woodham-Smith says he was two years at university, as does Sweetman.)